 For severe violations of TikTok livestream policy – such as highly sensitive content, fraudulent activities, or copyright infringement – or repeated infractions, the platform may permanently delete your account without warning.

-TikTok’s new warning system is designed to handle cases of repeat offenses.
+Note: TikTok’s new warning system is designed to handle cases of repeat offenses.
 Under the new mechanism, if a user posts content that violates TikTok’s Community Guidelines, the content will be removed, and the account will receive a warning.
 If an account accumulates a certain number of violations, the user may face a permanent ban.

 How to Appeal a TikTok livestream ban

->>>> Creators can check if their account has received any warnings within the last 90 days.
+Creators can check if their account has received any warnings within the last 90 days.
 This information is available in the “Account Status” section within the app’s Safety Center.

-- Step 1: Open TikTok and navigate to “Profile.”
+- Open TikTok and go to “Profile.”

-Appealing a TikTok Livestream Policy Violation via Desktop
+Appealing a TikTok livestream policy violation via Desktop

 - Go to shop.tiktok.com/streamer/welcome and navigate to “Account Reputation” to check detailed violation information, similar to the mobile platform.
 Then, submit your appeal request.